jparkeen/Lazarus-Puzzle/README.md

 # TODO:
 -Add gorup memebers to readme.

--Reaname repo to the second game you chose.
+-Rename repo to the second game you chose.